txt/se20/docs/l20abstraction.md

   - Is this the core of everything we do?
   - Is the whole history of computer science is the search for usefuls, implementable,  abstractions?
-  - Is the whole history of science trying to prove "x" (where "x" is an abstraction standing in for multiple concrete things)

 ## What is abstraction?